October 3

 7. How Often Should I Check My Blood Glucose?

 How often people Eating Well depends on what type of drugs they take to control their diabetes.
-In case they do not take insulin, their doctor might recommend testing it only 2 times on a daily basis.
+In case they do not take insulin, their doctor might recommend testing it only 2 times daily.

-On the other hand, if they take insulin then their doctor probably will recommend testing it 4 times on a daily basis.
-Their doctor should work with them in order to make an individualized testing schedule that will be based on their health needs.
+On the other hand, if they take insulin then their doctor probably will recommend testing it 4 times daily.
+Their doctor should work with them to make an individualized testing schedule that will be based on their health needs.

 8. Does Consume a Lot of Sugar Lead to Diabetes?